 Root Causes of Paint Failure

-While a fresh coat of paint will temporarily hide a multitude of problems, at Catchlight, we strive to address rather than simply cover over their root cause.
-Correcting adverse surface conditions is what distinguishes the professional craftsman from the economy painter.
+While a fresh coat of paint will temporarily hide a multitude of problems, at Catchlight, we strive to address rather than simply cover over the root cause.
+Correcting adverse surface conditions is what distinguishes our professional craftsman from the economy painter.

 Moisture-related failure is typically accompanied by staining.
 Migrating moisture, be it liquid or vapor, tends to transport tannins to the surface where they appear yellow to dark brown in color.
 Water that migrates through a plaster or masonry surface tends to transport salts that appear as efflorescence, a powdery white residue.
 Once the source of moisture is identified and the surface properly sealed, staining should not reappear.